dharuv26/STL_Library/README.md

 3. Clean up:

    - When done, make sure to free the dynamically allocated memory, e.g., mpdeleteStack(s);, deleteQueue(q);, deletePriorityQueue(pq);, etc.

+4. Using stats

+   - To measure the performance of your program, include `stats.h` and use its functions to track execution time and memory usage

 <br/>